-- Click the Rates drop-down menu to choose a move rate. - Press and hold each direction button (N, S, W, E, NW, NE, SW, SE) to move the telescope with the selected move rate. - Release the mouse button to stop the slew in this direction. - The center button and an emergency stop button for any kind of slew or telescope movement.
-Just press this button to stop any movement. - You can also rotate or reverse the buttons, by using the three sliders, to match these buttons with your FOV movement orientation.
+- Click the Rates drop-down menu to choose a move rate. - Press and hold each direction button (N, S, W, E, NW, NE, SW, SE) to move the telescope with the selected move rate. - Release the mouse button to stop the slew in this direction. - The center button and a set of the set of - You can also rotate or reverse the buttons, by using the three sliders, to match these buttons with your FOV movement orientation.